mats-bb/DataAnalysis-OLTP-DWH/README.md

 From there the idea only grew.
 I wanted to build the actual system itself and populate it with real data, hence the web scraping.
 Of course, I needed a data warehouse too, on which I would run analysis.
 I concluded the project would provide a good foundation for future learning, that I could add new functionalities as I learn about new technologies.
 A good part of the groundwork has been done in this current iteration of the project, and I will detail it all, step by step.

 ## The process
+1. Exploring the website
+2. Building the ERD
+3. Building the operational database
+4. Scraping the data
+5. Generating data
+6. ETL
+7. Building the data warehouse
+8. Generating data
+9. ETL
+10. Power Bi

 ## Ideas
 - Build operational database